pecosta23/pedro-site/README.md

-# pedro-site
-My online portifolio at: https://pecosta23.github.io/pedro-site/
+Thanks for visiting this page, here you will find my repo for my online portifolio at github pages.